mathu619/Origin_of_the_Name_Finder_and_Global_Name_Screening/README.md

 Module 2 Cleaning Scrapped Data - gives few codes to make basic cleaning of the scrapped data

-Module 3 Name Origin Finder - provides codes and a function using Fuzzy Wuzzy library to find the origins of the names provided by making a fuzzy search of names between the names provided and scrapped database
+Module 3 Name Origin Finder using soft NLP - provides codes and a function using Levenshtein Distance to calculate the differences between sequences to find the origins of the names provided by making a fuzzy search of names between the names provided and scrapped database

 Module 4 Name Comparer by Column - helps in basic code in comparing names between columns by spelling consistency